-Soldiers seized the young man, who made no offer at resistance, and the room became a noisy riot.
-Crowds surged up from below, clamoring, questioning, till some one at the head of the stairs shouted down:
+SOLDIERS SEIZED the young man, who made no effort at resistance, and the room became a noisy riot.
+Crowds surged up from below, clamoring, questioning, till some one at the head of the stairs should down:

 "They've got Roy Glenister.
 He's killed McNamara," at which a murmur arose that threatened to become a cheer.